nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 *Fourth draft, revised 2026-09-16: one prediction below has since been tested and held, and the post says so at the grade it has today.
 The AI paragraph is sharpened into a conjecture, dated, and the reason is the news: in the last few days the heads of the largest AI labs have jointly called for coordinated limits on the pace of frontier work, with evaluators embedded in the labs and governments asked to back it, in the name of safety.[^pace] We think that gets the problem backwards.
 Nobody has yet stated the alignment problem in a form a record could answer, and slowing a field is not a substitute for understanding it, so this draft makes the strongest conjecture it honestly can and asks to be argued with.
 The account of how the finding was reached is told in specifics and in the order it happened.
 And because the paper and its development keep moving, where a claim's backing has grown or its wording has been refined since the last draft, the post now says it the way the development does.*

-*Fifth draft, revised 2026-09-19: a note to the reader now comes first, because the post ends somewhere its first drafts did not expect to, in a political position the result demands.
-This draft says so plainly, says why the paper still goes through review while this account goes out now, and makes the argument for the position near the end.
+*Fifth draft, revised 2026-09-19: a note to the reader now comes first.
+The post states the political position its result entails, and why it is published ahead of review.
+We did not choose that position.
+The model forces it.
 The technical content is unchanged.*

 ## Before You Read